SEO BLOG

 group of people discussing ux design

-Users don’t just land on your page for no reason at all.
+Users don’t just land on your page for no reason.
 They always have a goal.

-For example, if your customer is having a difficult time finding the next step to make a purchase… They’re gone.
-And they’re going to your competitor’s site!
+If your customer is having a difficult time finding the next step to make a purchase or inform themselves… They’re gone.
+And they’re likely heading to your competitor’s site!

 How Much Content Do We Have?